clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 ##Setting up Nginx
 Nginx is fast, light-weight, and uses a fraction of the resources that Apache uses.
 But don't take my word for it there are lots of [other reason](http://arstechnica.com/business/2011/11/a-faster-web-server-ripping-out-apache-for-nginx/) why [you might want to use Nginx](http://wiki.nginx.org/WhyUseIt).

-Nginx's installation on Ubuntu is very similar to Apache's.
+Nginx's installation on Ubuntu is very similar to Apache.
 All of its config files are stored in _/etc/nginx_.

 Lets backup the original default file create and create our own.